boldbi/bold-bi-docs/docs/faq/how-to-use-groups-in-bold-bi.md

 ---
 # An efficient way of assigning permissions and custom attributes

-This page describes how to use groups to minimize the work for assigning permissions and custom attributes to multiple users in Bold BI.
+This page describes how to use groups to minimize the work of assigning permissions and custom attributes to multiple users in Bold BI.

 ## Use Groups for providing permissions to multiple users

 Instead of assigning permissions to each user individually, you can use groups to provide the same set of permissions to multiple users.

-Follow the given steps to assign permissions to the group:
+Follow the provided steps to assign permissions to the group.

 1. Create a [Group](/managing-resources/manage-groups/#add-new-group) for users who require the same set of permissions.